ihor-delta/ex-ethics/README.md

 ## Unified System Society

-In the realities of the 21st century, society functions as many systems and its general structure has yet to be arrived at unless it collapses.
+In the realities of the 21st century, society functions as many systems, that is good for its evolution, but not for its functioning as a whole, and its general structure has yet to be arrived at unless it collapses.